kpranoto73/Facial-Landmark/README.md

 -  shape_predictor_68_face_landmarks.dat
 -  euclidean distance

 NOTE: These are existing models available online, I use them to create the program but it is not my mathematical model.
-Also the model "shape_predictor_68_face_landmarks.dat" was too large in size to be uploaded to the repository
+Also the model "shape_predictor_68_face_landmarks.dat" was too large in size to be uploaded to the repository.
+Models are existing model that I used to run the program.
+I did not create these model